-This refers to "One who investigates, looks into, and seeks information from the dead (Kalland)".
+This refers to "One who investigates, looks into, and seeks information from the dead

-The stress and warning therefore is that there is spiritual alternative to God in the ancient world as well as in the modern world.
+The stress made and the warning given therefore is that there is spiritual alternative to God in the ancient world as well as in the modern world.
 We like those practices like astrology, Tarot cards, I-Ching, numerology, and similar practices.
 But it is quite clear that Yahweh tells the nation of Israel where they will find spiritual direction and because of the many temptations they will face Yahweh will raise up a prophet for them.